 We may issue debt securities which may or may not be converted into ordinary shares or preferred shares.
-In no case shall the amount of the debt securities exceed \$10,000,000 in the aggregate.
+In no case shall the amount of the debt securities issued under an indenture exceed the aggregate principal amount outstanding at any one time of \$10,000,000 during a 36-month period.
 We may issue the debt securities independently or together with any underlying securities, and warrants may be attached or separate from the underlying securities.
 We may also issue a series of debt securities under a separate indenture agreement to be entered into between us and an indenture agent.
 Such indenture agreement, if any, will not be qualified with the SEC pursuant to an exemption.
 The indenture agent will act solely as our agent in connection with the warrants of such series and will not assume any obligation or relationship of agency for or with holders or beneficial owners of warrants.